FudanDISC/ReForm-Eval/README.md

     'instruct': 'Based on the image, answer the question with the provided options.', }
 ```
 You may need to process them into a string with the desired format.
-You may be intersted in the Preprocessors we used in ReForm-Eval to gather the information into a dialogue-like string as the input for you model.
-All valid datasets and corresponding arguments are in the DATA usage.
+You may be intersted in the [Preprocessors](models/prepare_models.md#preprocessors) we used in ReForm-Eval to gather the information into a dialogue-like string as the input for you model.
+All valid datasets and corresponding arguments are in the [Data Usage](#data-usage).

 ### Direct Evaluation
 The output json file is generated in your `--output_dir` path, and you can dircetly look up the corresponding json file for the final result.
 You can also run command by ipython in the terminal: